israelvicars/adverse-event-visualize/README.md

 ## Notes
 * The app relies on the public OpenFDA Adverse Events API (https://api.fda.gov/drug/event.json), which requires no authentication.
 * No environment variables or configuration files are needed for this demo.
+* A live deployment is available at [adverse-event-visualize-mu.vercel.app](https://adverse-event-visualize-mu.vercel.app)

 ## Development Process
 This project was developed within a 1-hour window (recorded under 1.5 hours) using the following approach: